-which made me remember this nice trick. a mini book out of one sheet of paper. eliza loves when i make her a few blank ones of these. i need to make a few more and keep them in my purse for any time we are stuck waiting.
+Which made me remember this nice trick.
+A mini book out of one sheet of paper.
+Eliza loves when I make her a few blank ones of these.
+I need to make a few more and keep them in my purse for any time we are stuck waiting.
 Instructions for folding are at the bottom of this post.

 How to Make Books, by Esther K. Smith, illustrations by Lindsay Stadig